chevere/docs/library/Parameter.md

 # Parameter

-The Parameter component is in charge of providiong typed variable parameter support.
+The Parameter component is in charge of providing typed variable parameter support.
 Its purpose is to provide an abstraction layer around parameter-argument.

 This component enables to provide **dynamic** parameter-argument type matching relying on the [Type](./Type.md) component.

 ## Creating a Parameter

 Parameters can be created with ease using functions.
-All of these enables to prodive `$description`, `$default` and `...$attributes` for each parameter.
+All of these enables to provide `$description`, `$default` and `...$attributes` for each parameter.

 ### Array